 The best way to learn is by being hands-on.
 If you’re planning on becoming a property manager, you won’t be getting much experience if you hire a professional property manager.
 You won’t be involved with the day-to-day operations because your property manager will address every issue for you.

+Considering the responsibilities there are some key differences between landlords and property managers.
 Deciding whether or not to hire a property manager ultimately depends on the amount of time and energy you are willing to dedicate to landlord responsibilities.
 Unless you have a full grasp of landlord-tenant laws or have plenty of free time, it’s best to hire a professional property manager.
 Although there are costs involved with hiring a property manager, they can take care of your property using the expertise that someone can get only if they’ve been in the industry for years.